myyat/hotel-booking-system-ba/docs/user-stories.md

 so that I can stay during my trip

 **Acceptance Criteria**
 - Given the user is on the hotel booking page
-  When the user selects room type, number of rooms and clicks "Book" Then the system temporarily locks the selected room and displays the guest details page
+  When the user selects room type, number of rooms and clicks "Book"
+  Then the system temporarily locks the selected room and displays the guest details page

 - Given the user is on the guest details page
-  When the user enters requiered information and selects a payment method Then the system proceeds to payment processing
+  When the user enters requiered information and selects a payment method
+  Then the system proceeds to payment processing

 - Given the user is on the guest details page
-  When the payment completes payment successfully
+  When the payment is completed successfully
   Then the system confirms the booking and displays a message "Booking confirmed"

 - Given the user is on the hotel booking page
-  When the user clicks "Book" without selecting a room type, number of rooms Then the system displays a message "Please select a room type and number of rooms"
+  When the user clicks "Book" without selecting a room type, number of rooms
+  Then the system displays a message "Please select a room type and number of rooms"

 - Given the user is on the guest details page
-  When the user clicks "Book" without selecting a payment method Then the system displays a message "Please select a payment method"
+  When the user clicks "Book" without selecting a payment method
+  Then the system displays a message "Please select a payment method"

 - Given the user is on the guest details page
   When the payment transaction fails
   Then the system displays an error message and prompt the user to retry or select a different paymethod

-- Given the user is on the hotel booking page
+- Given the selected room is no longer available
-  When the user attempts to book and given the selected room is no longer available The system displays a message "This room is no longer available"
+  When the user attempts to book
+  The system displays a message "This room is no longer available"